MrDenton91/Game_Recommender/README.md

 * Description: Summary, multiplayer, Developer, Rating

 ### Output
-Currently it outputs the 5 games simulare to 'God of War'
+Currently it outputs the 5 games similar to 'God of War'

 ### Improvements
 * Will be implmenting a GUI in the next update